Learning Fourier series with parametrized quantum circuits: Acknowledgments

-The authors would like to thank Lukas Groß, Felix Wiebe, and Patrick Draheim for helpful discussions.
-We acknowledge support from the German Federal Ministry of Research and Education (BMBF) through the project Q$^3$-UP! under project number 40 301 121 (University of Bremen) and project number 13 N 15 779 (DFKI) administered by the technology center of the Association of German Engineers (VDI) and by the German Federal Ministry of Economic Affairs and Climate Action (BMWK) through the project QuDA-KI under the project numbers 50RA2206A (DFKI) and 50RA2206B (University of Bremen) administered by the German Aerospace Center (DLR).
-We acknowledge the use of IBM Quantum services for this work.
-The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
+The authors thank Lukas Groß, Felix Wiebe, and Patrick Draheim for helpful discussions and the anonymous reviewers for their constructive remarks and recommendations to improve this manuscript.

+We acknowledge support from the Bundesministerium für Bildung und Forschung (BMBF) through the project Q$^3$-UP! under grant numbers 40 301 121 and 13 N 15 779 administered by the VDI/VDE Innovation + Technik GmbH (VDI) and by the Bundesministerium für Wirtschaft und Klimaschutz (BMWK) through the project QuDA-KI under the grant numbers 50RA2206A and 50RA2206B administered by the Deutsches Zentrum für Luft- und Raumfahrt e.V (DLR).
+We acknowledge the use of publicly available IBM Quantum services for this work.
+The views expressed are those of the authors.